 Winter and Fall: Jacket, Leggings, Hat, and Scarf

 For winter and fall weekends, you’ll want to add a warmer layer.
 Check the weather before you go to see exactly what kind of temperatures you’re preparing for.
 Then, grab one jacket you can wear for the full weekend and thermal leggings to wear under your jeans.
 Also, pack a hat and travel scarf just in case.

 Don’t forget pajamas and phone charger.
 I always forget pajamas and a phone charger.
 Be sure you also have a book or your Cards Against Humanity deck.

 When it comes to technology for weekend trips, ask yourself “Do I need that?”
 Most weekends planned for fun (not work) travel, I get by with just my iPhone and charger.
 Bring a Kindle or tablet if that makes you feel less techno-naked.
 Pack that laptop if absolutely necessary.
 Earbuds, I cannot live without; luckily, they’re light.

 Only bring toiletries that you’ll use, not everything under your bathroom sink.
 Essential toiletries you’ll always want to bring for a weekend getaway include:

 - Soap, shampoo, and conditioner (if not provided by your accommodation)

 Be sure to pack those personal items you don’t share or others may not use.
-For me that’s contact solution, hair gel, mascara, and toothbrush.
+For me, that’s contact solution, hair gel, mascara, and a toothbrush.
 Those are the core four things I need to look, and function, like a human.